Mt Everest has become a graveyard for adventurers

 The 28-year-old from India was the first official Mt Everest death of the year and came when Lawless was still missing.

-Thakar was found dead inside his tent at Everest Camp 4 at 7920 metres as his team was resting after a successful summit during the second week of May.
+Thakar was found dead inside his tent at Everest Camp 4 at 7920m as his team was resting after a successful summit during the second week of May.

 He and Lawless were part of an eight-member team.
 It appeared Thakar died in his sleep - his death came as a shock because he appeared well in the hours before.